7645 Little Mountain Rd., Mentor (Map)

 First Floor

 First floor rental of the Wildwood Estate includes the Oliver Wing, Kitchen, and South Wing.
 The Oliver Wing makes up the original historical estate home including a front room, garden room, dining and living room.
-Our kitchen is a warming and cooling kitchen allowing for renters to use stoves and microwave for warming purposes and the refrigerator and freezer for cooling purposes.
+Our kitchen is a warming and cooling kitchen allowing for renters to use stove, ovens, and microwave for warming purposes and the refrigerator and freezer for cooling purposes.
 The large South Wing is what we consider our “banquet room.”
 Typically, this area is used for dining seating.
-Our first floor is handicap and wheelchair assessable including multiple entrance and exits to the lavish gardens and patios that encase the Wildwood Manor home.
+Our first floor is handicap and wheelchair accessible including multiple entrance and exits to the lavish gardens and patios that encase the Wildwood Manor home.
 The first-floor rental can accommodate anywhere from 20 up to 150 individuals.

 Meeting Rooms